 The Jeep Compass’ styling is inspired by the compact Renegade with angular elements while the contemporary design is in-line with the Grand Cherokee.
 With a bold stance, the Jeep Compass SUV has tapered headlamps, omnipresent seven-slated Jeep grille and aggressive front bumper with fog lamps.

-A large set of alloy wheels are found underneath the squared wheel arches.
+A large set of 17-inch alloy wheels are found underneath the squared wheel arches.
 The side profile has salient character lines while the horizontal tail lamp cluster with LED lights, integrated roof spoiler and a dual exhaust system inspired from the F22’s exhausts and SR-71 chimes enhance the overall presence.

 Courtesy of its prominent hexagonal front grille flanked by the flowing dual-barrel LED headlamps that continue till fenders and heavily sculpted sides, the Tucson is a crowd gatherer in many respects as it is a bit of a looker with its curvier roofline and longer bonnet.
 The sloping roofline renders a sport coupe stance and has sleeker horizontal lines to up its overall profile with a sturdier stance.

 It gets 18-inch diamond-cut alloy wheels, sharp character lines, side body cladding, blackened glass area and turn indicator integrated ORVMs.
 Incorporating Hyundai’s latest Fluidic Sculpture 2.0 design language, the rear portion sports wider taillamps, roof spoiler, shark fin antenna, muscular bumper and skid plate among others.
 In terms of looks, the Compass does feel like a blue-blooded SUV but the Tucson has all the charm and class of a modern crossover.
 Both take different styling routes but are effective in their own ways.

 |Height||1,651 mm||1,655 mm|

 |Ground Clearance||178 mm||195 mm|